makerdao/mips/MIP84/MIP84.md

 **MIP84c6: Modify the Collateralization Ratio of the Protocol-Owned Vault Emulation** Defines the ability to modify the POVE Debt Ceiling calculation.

-**MIP84c7: Dss-kiln parameters**
+**MIP84c7: DssKiln parameters**
-Defines the dss-kiln parameters used to do recurring purchases of POVE collateral.
+Defines the DssKiln parameters used to do recurring purchases of POVE collateral.

-**MIP84c8: Modify the dss-kiln Parameters**
+**MIP84c8: Modify the DssKiln Parameters**
-Defines the ability to modify the dss-kiln parameters
+Defines the ability to modify the DssKiln parameters

 **MIP84c9: Protocol Surplus and the Emulated Surplus Buffer Upper Limit** Defines the relationship between the protocol's surplus and the POVE's buffer.